dturevski/olive-gui/yacpdb/indexer/indexer.md

 * Expression := Expression AND Expression
 * Expression := Expression OR Expression

-Logical operators precenence is NOT > AND > OR, i.e.:
+Logical operators precedence is NOT > AND > OR, i.e.:
 * NOT A AND B = (NOT A) AND B
 * A OR B AND C = A OR (B AND C)